AlynMing/FindMyRestaurant/README.md

 ### Description

-This app helps groups of friends find a restaurant when they cannot agree on one.
-Once setting a radius of restaurants, each friend gets one veto based on restaurant genre.
-After accepting the terms to the "no-backsies" agreement, a restaurant is chosen that is within the radius and does not violate the vetos.

 ### App Evaluation

 - **Category:**
-  Restaurant, Food
 - **Mobile:**
-  This app is mainly meant for mobile users as it is supposed to be accessible no matter where you are.
 - **Story:**
-  Analyzes users food and restaurant choices and analyzes them to find the perfect restaurant that fits everyones' demands.
 - **Market:**
-  Anyone can use this app.
-For instance, if you are planning a family dinner, or want to go out with a group of friends.
 - **Habit:**
-  Friends who are trying to find a place to eat.
 - **Scope:**
-  Young adults.

 ## Product Spec